berc/node_js/README.md

 go to the http://localhost:4300/ in your browser

-for Angular 2 + Redux integration is needed additional step
+for Angular 2 + Redux integration is needed additional step in 'nodejs-angular-starterkit' folder
 ```bash
 npm start
 ```